anne-zou/FrogsEverywhere/README.md

 # Pepes
-This is a (stupid and pointless) full-screen desktop application where your cursor is trailed by Pepes.
+This is a desktop application where your cursor is trailed by Pepes.
-Have a nice day and don't forget to thank mr skeltal.
+Please don't forget to thank mr skeltal.